 An important caveat.
 The model does not factor in investment volatility which can occur year to year.
 It is impossible to predict volatility, so the model assumes you are investing for the long-term, i.e., holding periods of 10+ years, when volatility typically has enough time to correct itself and smooth out longer-term trends.

 So the model assumes linear compound growth.
-But volatility is important to keep in mind because of what we mentioned earlier about the first 10 years / one-third of your remaining-life holding period mattering much more than the latter two-thirds.
+But volatility is important to keep in mind because of what we mentioned earlier about the first 10 years mattering much more than later years.

 To account for this uncertainty, I personally just assume a lower linear growth rate, even though this disproportionately punishes my entire retirement analysis.
 For example, if I think the true investment growth rate is 7%, I might assume 6% to account for volatility.
 This shortens my retirement runway considerably, but it’s also a psychological buffer that is a margin of safety: if you can still make the numbers work, it’s a good sign.

 The model assumes taxes rates remain stable year to year, so you only have the ability to specify 3 tax rates: a blended tax rate during your working years, a tax rate during your retirement years, and a blended capital gains rate.